Akiokita/full-stack/README.md

 # Back-end Quick Start

-The 'back-end' is maven project.
+The 'back-end' is a maven project.

 Create a new Schema on Mysql named: 'challenge'.